deepikadhananjayan/FinacleDevAssist/README.md

 ## How It Works

 The plugin does **not start automatically** when Notepad++ opens.
 The user initializes it manually from the plugin menu, and can shut it down the same way when done.
-Everything runs locally — no data leaves your machine.
+Everything runs locally — no data leaves your machine unless you explicitly send an FI HTTP request.

 ```mermaid
 flowchart TD